ashish25-bit/academia-bot/README.md

     download chromedriver and move to /usr/bin/local
     In the terminal :
-    set the virtual environment => source bin/activate pip install selenium
+    To set up the virtual environment :
+    1. virtualenv -p python3 .
+    2. source bin/activate
+    Then install selenium :
+    pip install selenium
+    Run the program :
+    python academia.py
-    Enter your username and password when comment is popped up in the terminal
+    Enter your username and password when asked in the terminal